Ohio’s Diversifying Economy

-Under the guidance of the board of directors and third-party strategic insights, JobsOhio was designed to have a proactive business development model and a return on investment approach to investment decisions.
-The initial focus included manufacturing, automotive and food processing – industries that represent Ohio’s historic strengths.
-While protecting the base of Ohio’s economy, the leadership team also recognized that there were growth industries in which Ohio could, and must, compete, including technology and healthcare.
+Under the guidance of the board of directors and third-party strategic insights, JobsOhio was designed to have a proactive business development model and a return-on-investment approach to investment decisions.
+The initial focus included manufacturing, automotive, food processing, energy & chemicals, and logistics & distribution – industries that represent Ohio’s historic strengths.
+While protecting the base of Ohio’s economy, the leadership team also recognized that there were growth industries in which Ohio could, and must, compete, including technology, healthcare, and financial services.
 Altogether, nine industries were identified as the foundation on which JobsOhio would pursue economic growth.

 Today, company executives are taking note of the changes happening in Ohio.
-With a balanced budget, a pro-business tax climate, low operations costs, a skilled workforce and JobsOhio’s flexibility to build customized solutions to meet companies’ needs, Ohio is on the radar for companies and growth industries and is part of the national conversation about economic diversity and jobs of the future.
+With a balanced budget, a pro-business tax climate, low operations costs, a skilled workforce and JobsOhio’s flexibility to build customized solutions to meet companies’ needs, Ohio is a front-runner for companies looking to expand in these growth industries and has become a major player in the national conversation around economic diversity and jobs of the future.